niyarrbarman/spam-url/README.md

 predict:
 ```
-call the /predict endpoint with a encoded url
+call the /predict endpoint with an encoded url

 example: